Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Stochastic Interactive Particle Systems and Phase Transitions

-The factor $1/N$ ensures that the interaction energy remains comparable to the external energy as $N$ increases, placing the system in a mean-field regime.
-In this limit, as $N \to \infty$, the empirical measure of $N$ particles in \eqref{eqn:ia_sde} converges to a mean-field model -- McKean--Vlasov process, defined by
+The scaling \(1/N\) ensures that the interaction experienced by each particle remains of order one as \(N\to\infty\), and thus places the system in the mean-field regime.
+In the limit \(N\to\infty\), the empirical measure is expected to converge to a deterministic law \(\bar p_t=\mathrm{Law}(\bar X_t)\), where \(\bar X_t\) solves the McKean--Vlasov SDE